mcoplan2/WagerBot/README.md

 ## Backlog / Upcoming Features

-Add Totals to sum up all gold earned

 Format output text(report card) of Top 2 and bottom 2 as well as a list of everyone else with total gold earned to PK channel

 Make Embed more fancy